top of page

-The first time I tried to sell a product online it was a total disaster.
-I had 15 years of marketing and public relations experience in the luxury market, and launched several services, but nothing prepared me for the shock of it not being a success.
-I reviewed what I thought had gone wrong only to realise the problem was me.
+The first time I tried to sell a product online, it was a total disaster.
+I had 15 years of marketing and public relations experience in the luxury market and had launched several services, but nothing prepared me for the shock of it not being a success.
+I reviewed what I thought had gone wrong, only to realise the problem was me.

 No one knew or cared about who I was.

-Take a look at Oppenheimer's movie poster - one thing is clear - the movie's marketing is relying on the reputation of the director Christopher Nolan.
+Take a look at Oppenheimer's movie poster - one thing is clear - the movie's marketing relies on the reputation of the director, Christopher Nolan.
 His name is above the film title, front and centre!

 The Halo Effect is a cognitive bias where a positive experience with a brand can shape your perception of their entire service portfolio.